Veridise/veridise-docs/zkvanguard/detectors/private-input-leakage.md

 ## How to Assess Severity

-Once a finding is confirmed as not a false positive, its severity depends on how much information is leaked.
+Once a finding is confirmed as not a false positive (i.e., the leaks occur via invertible functions), severity depends on how much private information is exposed and the nature of that information.
-If the entire secret is exposed, the finding is critical.
+The follwing approach can help determine the severity:

+1. **Quantify the leakage(s).**

+   Determine how many bits of the secret can be inferred from each output.
+   - If the full secret is revealed (e.g., direct assignment to a public value), all bits are leaked.
-If only minimal information is leaked (e.g., whether a value is nonzero), the issue may merit only a warning or be considered benign.
+   - If only one bit is revealed (e.g., `IsZero`), the impact is smaller and may be benign.
+   - For partial leaks, estimate entropy loss (e.g., reducing a secret from $[0, 2^{32})$ to $[0, 2^8)$ leaks 24 bits).

+2. **Assess aggregate leakage.**

+   Circuits may leak a secret across multiple outputs.
+   Check if these leaks expose unique bits of the same secret, since combined they may reveal more than any single output.

+3. **Classify severity.**

+   - **Critical:** Full secret recoverable or leakage enables practical attacks.
+   - **High:** Large portion of secret or highly sensitive bits exposed.
+   - **Medium:** Partial leakage that meaningfully reduces uncertainty.
+   - **Low/Informational:** Minimal leakage (e.g., a single bit) unlikely to be exploitable.

-The severity ultimately depends on the nature of the secret and the type of information revealed.
+   Adjust severity based on the sensitivity of the input itself.
+   For example, a full leak of a non-critical value may still warrant only Medium severity.

+By following this process, users can move beyond a simple “leak/no-leak” distinction and make informed judgments about real-world risk.